getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 ### GNU Build Identifiers

-For ELF files on linux, Sentry uses the GNU build identifier to compute the debug identifier.
+For ELF files on Linux, Sentry uses the GNU build identifier to compute the debug identifier.
 All recent compilers and linkers support the emission of build IDs, but sometimes they might require additional configuration. `gcc` does this by default, for `clang` use one of the following flags: